albertvila/dotfiles/README.md

 ### airmail
 - In order to open mailto: links with Airmail, just open Mail > Preferences and set Airmail as the default Email Reader

+### Google drive
+- If the Strikethrough shortcut does not work, review if it's used by a Chrome extension using `chrome://extensions/shortcuts`

 ## Old manual steps
 Those are now configured automatically, however, I prefer to keep the manual steps here just in case.